BAAPPS/Playground/SwiftUI_Learning/Challenge_day_10/README.md

 * How to detect network status and manage online/offline synchronization effectively
 * How to work with **image URLs** and remote assets to display rich UI content
 * How to simulate real-world order tracking workflows with dynamic status updates and multi-user scenarios
+* How to **embed and customize UIKit components in SwiftUI**, such as using `UISegmentedControl` for platform-consistent toggles and filters
+* How to extend your segmented control to optionally use a **UIKit picker** for longer lists or accessibility scenarios

 ---